 “We offer a very ‘hands on’ placement,” said Lisa Hofman, social worker and placement supervisor at Jarrah House.

 “Students can take on their own clients and facilitate groups.
 This gives them a good opportunity to build professional competencies and it increases their confidence in joining the workforce.”

-Lisa is an ACAP Graduate Diploma in Counselling graduate and also has a Master of Social Work.
-She was employed by Jarrah House in 2009 after completing her placement there.
+Lisa is ACAP alumni herself, with a Graduate Diploma in Counselling and a Master of Social Work.
+She was employed by Jarrah House in 2009 after completing her student placement there.

-“Daily duties are negotiated with the placement supervisor depending on the student’s learning goals but would typically include observing and facilitating psycho-educational groups, observing psychotherapeutic groups, Case Managing, attending Inter-agency meetings, attending Case Review and other internal meetings,” said Lisa.
+“Daily duties are negotiated with the placement supervisor depending on the student’s learning goals but would typically include observing and facilitating psycho-educational groups, observing psychotherapeutic groups, Case Managing, attending Inter-agency meetings, attending Case Review and other internal meetings.”

-ACAP students are attracted to Jarrah House for its diverse treatment spectrum and their confidence is boosted by applying theories learned in class while working as part of a multi-disciplinary team.
+ACAP students are attracted to Jarrah House for its diverse treatment spectrum.
+As advance stage learners about to enter the workforce, their confidence is boosted by applying theories learned in class while working as part of an expert team.

 “Our primary treatment model is Dialectical Behavioural Therapy along with Cognitive Behavioural Therapy, Brief Motivational Interviewing, Psychodynamic Psychotherapy, Attachment-Based Family Interventions including Circle of Security and Keys to Interactive Parenting Scale,” said Lisa.

-While experiencing therapies in action is the main attraction and purpose of placement, there’s scope for participation in special projects as opportunities arise.
+While experiencing therapies in action is the main attraction and purpose of placement, there’s scope for participation in special projects as opportunities arise at the facility.

 “A student last year assisted me in developing a new parenting program,” said Lisa.